osohq/oso/docs/getting-started/ui/index.rst

     role_allow(_role: RepositoryRole{name: "READ"}, action: String, _repo: Repository) if
         action in ["READ", "LIST_ISSUES"];

-    # Users with the "ADMIN" role can list roles and delete repo the repo
+    # Users with the "ADMIN" role can list roles and delete the repo
     role_allow(_role: RepositoryRole{name: "ADMIN"}, action: String, _repo: Repository) if
         action in ["LIST_ROLES", "DELETE"];